 The Commission for Florida Law Enforcement Accreditation, Inc., ("Commission") a Florida not-for-profit corporation, makes no warranty, expressed or implied, for the benefit of any person or entity with regard to any aspect of the standards contained herein.
 These standards were adopted for the sole use of the Commission for the exclusive purpose of their application to the agencies seeking to obtain or maintain accreditation, there being no intended third-party beneficiaries hereof, expressed or implied.
 Nothing herein shall be construed so as to create any right, cause, property interest, or entitlement on the part of any applicant agency or third party.
-These standards shall in no way be construed to be an individual act of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission, or otherwise be construed so as to create any liability in an individual or official capacity on the part of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission, or a legal entity associated with the Commission, or a legal entity associated with the Commission of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission of the part of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission.
+These standards shall in no way be construed to be an individual act of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission, or otherwise be construed so as to create any liability in an individual or official capacity on the part of any commissioner, director, employee, agency, member, individual, or a legal entity associated with the Commission, or a legal entity associated with the Commission or a legal entity associated with the Commission.